 What’s the difference between if and whether?

 If and whether are often interchangeable, but not always.
-Whether always refers to two possible alternatives, while if expresses more possibilities or a condition.
+Whether always refers to two possible alternatives, while if expresses several possibilities or a condition.
 A good general rule to follow is to use whether when you only have two choices, and use if in conditional sentences.

 Read on for a detailed explanation of when to use if and when to use whether.
 Once you’ve mastered the difference, test out your knowledge in the free interactive exercises.